 Does an AI agent work while I'm not at my desk?

 Yes — that's the point.
 It keeps searching and building pipeline overnight and between your calls, so there's no gap where prospecting pauses.
-You sit down to fresh, verified prospects instead of starting the hunt from scratch each morning.
+Prospecting and selling stop competing for the same hours, so you can be heads-down on a deal while your funnel refills.

 Why does contact verification matter?